School Quality by State: Ranked by Student Outcomes

 Published March 28, 2026 · NCES / EDFacts data

 School quality varies dramatically across U.S. states.
-The gap between the highest- and lowest-performing states is roughly 30 points on our 100-point DataScore scale.
+The gap between the highest- and lowest-performing states is enormous when measured by proficiency rates and graduation data.
 Here are all 50 states ranked by average school outcomes.

 |---|---|---|---|